 Me and the other half are planning to do a massive trip to Mexico.
 We can stay there without a visa for 6 months, which we are hoping to do.
 We don't mind cheaping out i.e. hostels, not eating out, not drinking.
 So what sort of budget do we need per day.

 I stayed in Guadalajara, San Miguel de Allende, and Puerto Vallarta for about 7 weeks.
-I stayed in some 3 star hotels and also a hostel while O studied and only spent about half of my 2,500 budget.
-19 days agoAnswered by Michelle O'Reagan via WorldNomads.com
+I stayed in some 3 star hotels and also a hostel while O studied and only spent about half of my 2,500 budget. over 3 years agoAnswered by Michelle O'Reagan via WorldNomads.com

 Hi!
 Well I'm originally from Mexico and still living here, so I think I might answer your question.